merihbozbura/merihbozbura.github.io/_posts/2018-03-30-first-post.md

     5. Principle Component Analysis
     6. Conclusions

-*I will talk a little bit about meteorology since I mainly want to talk about the **R functions** to show how to achieve these statistical moethods.* So, if you want, you can find the whole document [here.](https://github.com/merihbozbura/merihbozbura.github.io/blob/master/files/Merih%20Bozbura.pdf) The document was written using Copernicus **LaTeX** template. [#1]
+*I will talk a little bit about meteorology since I mainly want to talk about the **R functions** to show how to achieve these statistical moethods.* So, if you want, you can find the whole document [here.](https://github.com/merihbozbura/merihbozbura.github.io/blob/master/files/Merih%20Bozbura.pdf) The document was written using Copernicus **LaTeX** template [#1].

 ##### **1.Introduction**

-The North Atlantic Oscillation (NAO) is a large-scale natural climate variability that has important impacts on the weather and climate of the North Atlantic region and surrounding continents, especially Europe. [#2]
+The North Atlantic Oscillation (NAO) is a large-scale natural climate variability that has important impacts on the weather and climate of the North Atlantic region and surrounding continents, especially Europe [#2].

 Strong positive phase of NAO is associated with lower than normal temperatures over southern Europe and the Middle East and it is related to *lower than normal precipitation* over southern and central Europe.Unlike strong positive phase of NAO , negative phase is related to higher than normal temperature over southern Europe and the Middle East and it is associated with *higher than normal precipitation* over southern and central Europe.